bryanwweber/bryanwweber.github.io/content/pages/cv.md

 **Honors:**

 + Four-time recipient of the University of Connecticut Provost's Teaching Commendation, awarded to faculty for excellence on their end-of-semester teaching evaluations
-+ Two-time elected Commencement Marshal for Mechanical Engineering by the senior-class students
++ Three-time elected Commencement Marshal for Mechanical Engineering by the senior-class students
-+ Nominated for the 2018 University Teaching Innovation Award by the Mechanical Engineering Department Chair
++ Nominated for the 2018, 2019, and 2020 University Teaching Innovation Award by the Mechanical Engineering Department Chair

 Typical enrollment in the courses listed below is 60--100 students per section.

++ Aerodynamics & Flight Mechanics
 + Applied Mechanical Engineering Laboratory
 + Applied Thermodynamics
 + Combustion for Energy Conversion
 + Fluid Dynamics 1
 + Fluid Dynamics 2 (Compressible Flow)
++ Orbital Mechanics
 + Senior Capstone Design Lecturer/Project Mentor
 + Thermodynamic Principals
 + Introduction to Mechanical Engineering (Instructor)